signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

 collect metrics, traces and logs from Linux machines and send data to [Splunk Observability Cloud](https://www.splunk.com/en_us/observability.html).

+## Linux
+Currently, the following Linux distributions and versions are supported:

+- Amazon Linux
+- Debian: buster, stretch
+- Ubuntu: 16.04, 18.04, 20.04

 ## Windows
 Currently, the following Windows versions are supported:
 Ansible requires PowerShell 3.0 or newer and atleast .NET4.0 to be installed on Windows host.
-A WinRM listner should be created and activeted.
+A WinRM listner should be created and activated.
-For setting up Windows Host Refer:[Ansible Docs](https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html).
+For setting up Windows Host Refer : [Ansible Docs](https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html)

 - Windows Server 2012 64-bit
 - Windows Server 2016 64-bit